 One of the things I love most about shopping at the local farmer’s markets is the great bargains that tend to pop up every week.

-Last week, my favourite market stand, which tends to be on the pricier side, was selling off huge flats of organic heirloom tomatoes for $6.
-We jumped on the chance to get one, and as we were paying, one of the ladies working there threw in like 10 extra tomatoes and just charged us $5, as they needed to be used up soon.
+Last week, my favorite market stand, which tends to be on the pricier side (but everything is so pretty and tasty I keep going back for more), was selling off huge flats of organic heirloom tomatoes for $6.
+We jumped on the chance to get one, and as we were paying, one of the ladies working there threw in about 10 extra tomatoes and just charged us $5, as they needed to be used up soon.

 - 5 lbs heirloom tomatoes